fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 * PrestaShop is freely available
 * PrestaShop is open-source software

-Here is a non-complete overview of other shop software which you might consider:
+Here is a non-complete overview of other shop software which you might want to consider:

 | Software | Pricing | Pros / Cons |
 | :--- | :--- | :--- |